unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-15-how-to-install-redis-cached-on-freebsd-with-pkg-and-ports.md

 maxmemory 64mb
 ```

 The script above is the one you must activate in the `/usr/local/etc/redis.conf` file by removing the `"#"` symbol in front of the script.
-This means the IP address used by Redis is 127.0.0.1 on port 6379 with the password "mountainrinjani."
+This means the IP address used by Redis is 127.0.0.1 on port 6379 with the password `mountainrinjani`.

-Once the "redis.conf" configuration file is configured, the next step is to create a Startup script in the /etc/rc.conf file.
+Once the `redis.conf` configuration file is configured, the next step is to create a Startup script in the `/etc/rc.conf` file.
 This script is useful for automatically activating Redis, so you don't have to do it manually.
 To activate Redis, simply type the script below.
 Redis will automatically activate.
 The following is the Redis script you must type in the `/etc/rc.conf` file.

 ```console
 root@ns1:~ # ee /etc/rc.conf